Remi123/MotionMatching/README.md

 TODO : MFRootVelocity is good enough since it's a simple features.
 TODO : MFTrajectory is good but I need to find a way to serialize and unserialize better.
 TODO : Add MFCustomScript.

-### Animation PostProcess

-TODO : Change the initials and stick to MM.